Basic example#

 Once the model is fully defined, we can prepare for a call to the optimizer.
 It is possible to define certain criteria depending on the solver used, if not, default values will be effective.

-# Setting a full flag, telling SHOP the upcomming iterations should be full
+# Setting a full flag, telling SHOP the upcomming iterations should be used to decide unit commitment

 # Starting SHOP and running five (full) iterations

-# Setting an incremental flag, telling SHOP the next iterations should be incremental
+# Setting an incremental flag, telling SHOP the next iterations should be with the fixed unit commitment dcisions from the final full iteration

 # Running three more (incremental) iterations